hacksalot/HackMyResume/README.md

 ## Features

 - OS X, Linux, and Windows.
+- Choose from dozens of FRESH or JSON Resume themes.
+- Private, local-only resume authoring and analysis.
 - Store your resume data as a durable, versionable JSON or YAML document.
 - Generate polished resumes in multiple formats without violating [DRY][dry].
 - Output to HTML, Markdown, LaTeX, PDF, MS Word, JSON, YAML, plain text, or XML.